The Foundation Stage Curriculum

 The Foundation Stage runs from birth to 5 years.
 We have Foundation Stage 1 (Nursery) children aged 3-4 years and Foundation Stage 2 (Reception) children aged 4-5 years.
 Towards the end of each phase, we are very mindful of the importance of smooth transitions so we work more closely across the setting to ensure the children are confident to continue their learning journey.

 We really understand the vital role that parents and family play in the development of their children and we are available to discuss matters with you as they arise.
 We are always happy to share ways in which you can support your child as they move through this important early stage of their education.

-For weekly curriculum updates and suggested home activities, please see the class pages for Apple, Pear, Oak and Maple.
+For weekly curriculum updates and suggested home activities, please see the class pages for Apple and Pear in the Nursery area; Oak and Maple in the Children area.